 Phuket, neighbouring Phang Nga and the Phi Phi Islands have some of the most stunning scenery in South East Asia.
 Combine a sightseeing tour with snorkeling, canoeing or fishing.
-Take a boat to the islands, play a round of golf on world class courses or take a PADI diving course.
+Take a boat to the islands, play a round of golf on world class courses or take a SSI or PADI diving course.
 For the kids there's mini golf, 10 pin bowling, elephant trekking or simply playing frisbee on the beach.

 If you prefer the cool interior of the forest there are eco-adventures - trekking or kayaking in the national parks.
 For those who prefer to explore at night there's cabaret, discos, bars and lots of superb restaurants.

 No matter your interest, mood or the prevailing weather conditions, there's something for everyone!
 You won't be disappointed.

 Phuket is the natural base for diving and exploring the Andaman Sea.
 The waters here contain some excellent under water scenery and fringing coral reefs with a huge variety of reef and pelagic fish and hard and soft corals.
 Add to this tens of thousands of other marine organisms, including crustaceans, echinoderms, and worms, each with its own role in maintaining the coral reef ecosystem as a whole, and you have a fascinating diving environment.